prio-data/views_pipeline/documentation/ADRs/027_ensmeble_reconciliation.md

 ### Overview
-This is to be viewed as a temporary fix intended to align forecasts from the new pipeline with those of the old.
+Reconciliation is being deployed partly to allow the aligning of forecasts from the new pipeline with those of the old.
 Warnings are issued to inform the user if large normalisations are being performed, which indicates poorly-performing pgm-level models.
 This feature is very simple to disable via the ensemble metadata dict.
+The reconciliation machinery will be maintained as a stable approach to maintain strict consistency between CM-level and aggregated PGM data.
+In future, it should NOT be viewed as a tool to systematically up-bias PGM models that underestimate conflict fatalities.
+This underestimation is fundamentally a modeling issue, not a reconciliation problem.
+Going forward, the explicit goal for all model development efforts is to design architectures, loss functions, optimization routines, sampling strategies, and other methods that address these issues.

 ## Consequences